Myxxin/MPC-Live-II-Tutorial/README.md

 ![MPC gif'd](https://33.media.tumblr.com/e8319b663e1ccbd6406e5e41e44a1d5f/tumblr_n916rkRm451rrb2jro1_r1_500.gif)
 [MPC gif'd](https://robynthinks.wordpress.com/2015/10/30/mpc-gifd/)

-MPC influenced the history of hip-hop significantly, for they are best know for their capability to aid you during the creation of [Dope Ass Beats (DAB)](https://www.youtube.com/watch?v=hRlGHMQfmPA).
+MPCs influenced the history of hip-hop significantly, for they are best know for their capability to aid you during the creation of [Dope Ass Beats (DAB)](https://www.youtube.com/watch?v=hRlGHMQfmPA).
 In this tutorial, you’ll learn how to make a DAB of your own.

 While the first MPCs can be thought of as samplers, the MPC LIVE II is a Linux computer running a DAW, enclosed within a very sophisticated MIDI + audio interface.